Last Updated on March 7, 2026 by George Pavlopoulos

-Being among the most desired destinations for travelers, Greece enjoys a strategic location in the Mediterranean Sea.
-Rich in antiquity treasures and breathtaking landscapes, the country has become a synonym for both cultural and laid-back activities.
-People fly from all over the world to enjoy carefree and sunny days on the country’s welcoming soil.
+As one of the most desired destinations for travelers, Greece enjoys a strategic location in the Mediterranean Sea.
+Rich in ancient treasures and breathtaking landscapes, the country has become synonymous with both cultural and laid-back activities.
+People fly from all over the world to enjoy the country’s carefree, sunny days on its welcoming soil.
 And if you plan to spend at least one week in Greece, I can assure you that you’ll have a fantastic time.

 As a Greek, I traveled extensively around the country.
 I’ve seen its stunning islands and visited lesser-known locations.
 Moreover, my hometown, Athens, has slowly transformed into a standalone destination for travelers, offering vibrant local life, beautiful beaches, and antiquity sightseeing.
-For every itinerary you’ll see below, the base for the first three days is Athens.
-The Greek capital is one of the most legendary cities of the ancient world and I believe you should see at least parts of it.
+For each itinerary below, the base for the first three days is Athens.
+The Greek capital is one of the most legendary cities of the ancient world, and I believe you should see at least parts of it.

 That said, I decided to put together this long travel guide to Greece to help you make the most of your vacation.
-Specifically, due to the country’s diversity, I have created itineraries for your Greek vacation based on different travel styles.
-While most people will appreciate a mixture of sightseeing and beach time, I’ve split this guide to Greece into three itineraries: a Cultural, dealing with sightseeing, an Island-hopping to make the most of the islands, and a Combo that combines both.
+Specifically, given the country’s diversity, I have created itineraries for your Greek vacation tailored to different travel styles.
+While most people will appreciate a mix of sightseeing and beach time, I’ve divided this guide to Greece into three itineraries: a Cultural itinerary, focusing on sightseeing; an Island-hopping itinerary to make the most of the islands; and a Combo itinerary that combines both.

 So, if you are wondering how to plan your one-week holiday in Greece, you’re in the right place.
 In the following lines, you will read lots of local travel tips, find resources and itineraries, and see photos.
-Apparently, you can stretch these itineraries for a 10-day trip or even if you plan to spend two weeks in Greece.
+Apparently, you can stretch these itineraries into a 10-day trip or even a two-week trip to Greece.

 Let’s start.